SPaCe: Unlocking Sample-Efficient Large Language Models Training With Self-Pace Curriculum Learning: Introduction

+We introduce \textbf{SPaCe}, a self-paced RFT framework that improves training efficiency by selecting informative examples and adapting the training schedule online.
+We cast RFT as a Multi-Armed Bandit (MAB) problem \citep{sutton1998reinforcement}, where each arm is a cluster of examples with similar semantics and per-example attribute, enabling data selection beyond fixed heuristics.
+SPaCe first performs a one-time clustering by jointly clustering latent representations and per-example attributes, then reduces redundancy by retaining a fixed number of diverse representatives per cluster, selected by iteratively maximizing embedding distance \citep{wang2025reinforcementlearningreasoninglarge}.
+During training, SPaCe pulls an arm, sampling data from its cluster.
+The solve rate updates the bandit, while its negative (difficulty) guides Thompson Sampling, with additional downweighting for clusters whose hardness plateaus to encourage exploration \citep{thompson1933likelihood, russo2020tutorialthompsonsampling}.
+Overall, SPaCe prioritizes examples that are challenging yet learnable, avoiding repeated training on already-solved problems and remaining effective under tight budgets in low-resource RFT \citep{le2025reasoning}.

-To evaluate our approach, we conduct extensive experiments on mathematical problem-solving tasks using several tiny LLMs of less than 1 billion parameters.
-Results show that SPaRFT significantly improves reasoning accuracy and robustness compared to both reinforcement learning and curriculum learning baselines, while reducing the number of training examples by a factor of 100.
-Notably, SPaRFT outperforms methods that rely on exhaustive search to select single or few training examples.
+To evaluate our approach, we conduct extensive experiments on mathematical and logical reasoning tasks using various LLMs of different sizes.
+Results show that SPaCe significantly improves reasoning accuracy and robustness compared to both reinforcement learning and curriculum learning baselines.
+Notably, SPaCe also outperforms methods that rely on exhaustive search to select a single or a few training examples.
 Our analysis reveals how poorly designed curricula can get stuck in easy example regions, failing to leverage the diversity of the dataset.

-In summary, our contributions are threefold: (1) We propose a novel two-stage framework that reduces the number of training examples and optimizes the RFT progress for LLMs using MAB.
-(2) Our method is lightweight, significantly reducing the number of training examples while adding minimal computational overhead, making it well-suited for RFT of tiny LLMs.
-(3) We show through extensive experiments that SPaRFT consistently outperforms existing curriculum and data reduction strategies.
+In summary, our contributions are threefold: (1) We propose \textbf{SPaCe}, a novel two-stage framework that reduces the number of training examples and optimizes the RFT progress using MAB.
+(2) Our method is lightweight, significantly reducing the number of training examples while adding minimal computational overhead, well-suited for low-resource settings.
+(3) Our extensive experiments demonstrate that SPaCe consistently outperforms existing curriculum and data reduction strategies.